 Preventing Sexual Harassment in California (AB 1825)

-The BLR® TrainingToday California Sexual Harassment Prevention and Response training course provides California employers with everything you need to satisfy California regulation AB-1825, including a two-hour minimum course length, interactive content, expert “help link,” and employee policy acknowledgement.
+The courses in this library provide California employers with everything needed to satisfy California regulation AB-1825, including a two-hour minimum course length, interactive content, expert “help link,” and employee policy acknowledgement.